Should I get my child’s eyes tested?

 Whatever your child’s age and motivation, the next thing to do is to pop into your local optical practice.
 Ask to speak to the optometrist, contact lens optician or dispensing optician.
 They can advise you and your child about what wearing contact lenses involves.
 If you want to go ahead, you can then book a contact lens trial where your child can learn more about lenses and try them out.

-If there is a big difference between your child’s eyes, one eye may do more work than the other.
+If there is a big difference in power between your child’s eyes, one eye may do more work than the other.
 Over time, the less-used eye can become lazy, which is known as amblyopia.
-A squint occurs when the eyes do not work well together, and consequently one eye may appear to drift out or in, especially when your child is tired.
+A squint occurs when the eyes have a muscle imbalance, and consequently one eye may appear to drift out or in, especially when your child is tired.
 This can lead to one eye working less well than the other.

-If the optometrist thinks your child has a squint or lazy eye, they may be prescribed spectacles, which can help straighten a squint.
-Your child may also be referred to the hospital to see an orthoptist.
-The orthoptist may suggest ‘patching’; covering the better eye to encourage the lazy eye to work.
+A squint and a lazy eye are different things, but can have similar treatment plans.
+Your child may also be referred to the hospital to see an orthoptist or other optical professional.
+They may suggest ‘patching’; covering the better eye to encourage the other eye to work.
 They may prescribe exercises to help your child’s eyes work together.
 Some children may also be offered surgery to improve the way the eyes co-ordinate.

 So, act now.
 Make sure your toddler gets a thorough eye examination at your local optical practice.
 Picked up early, squint and lazy eye can be treated so your child’s vision develops properly.